cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/index.rst

 .. rubric:: Cask Hydrator

-In this CDAP release, we have added support for self-service batch and real-time data ingestion combined with ETL for the building of Hadoop Data Lakes.
+CDAP supports users with self-service batch and real-time data ingestion combined with ETL, expressly for the building of Hadoop data lakes.
 Called **Cask Hydrator**, it provides CDAP users a seamless and easy way to configure and operate ingestion pipelines from different types of sources and data.

 *Cask Hydrator* provides an easy method of configuring *pipelines* using a visual editor.
 You drag and drop sources, transformations, and sinks, configuring an ETL pipeline within